onap/policy-parent/docs/apex/APEX-Introduction.rst

             APEX offers a lot of flexibility for defining, deploying, and executing policies.
-Based on a theoretic model, it supports virtually any policy model and allows to translate legacy policies into the APEX execution format.
+Based on a theoretic model, it supports virtually any policy model and supports translation of legacy policies into the APEX execution format.
 However, the most important aspect for using APEX is to decide what policy is needed, what underlying policy concepts should be